davekinkead/LAWS4111/Contemporary Natural Law Theories.md

 ## Lon L Fuller

+The purpose of law is to ensure social harmony so that humans can pursue their individual and common goals.

 > Forgetting purposes is the commonest form of stupidity

 > Law is the enterprise of subjecting human conduct to the governance of rules.